rdentato/vrg/README.md

 See the makefile for how to include it in your project See the source code for further documentation.

 Feel free to contact me if you have any question/feedback/suggestion.
+Join the [my Discord Server](https://discord.gg/gENEmAmxE2) to join the Community.

 ## Usage